Oracle does not offer an MSI-file for download, but the EXE installer is internally based on an MSI file, so it is available.

 If you have done the extraction on a machine with a language variant of Windows other than english, then probably one of the files that you got is an MST-File, for example jre1031.MST if your Windows is configured for Germany.
 This file contains the language-specific modifications.
 When you enter the MSI-file in a group policy, you should add there this MST-file in the 'Modification'-Tab.
 Otherwise you will end up with the english version being installed.

 To disable the quickstarter, run

 You should check all computers for old versions, because in the past the installers for Java did not automatically remove them.
 Oracle warns that leaving them on the computer 'presents a serious security risk'.
 The Washington Post explains that this is because a 'web site set up by a bad guy could be made to pick and choose which version of Java should be used.'

 Version 1.7.51: Java refuses to run unsigned applets

 ("Application blocked by security settings").

-The start menu entry "Configure Java" is now required to set the security level, or create the exclusion list.
+The start menu entry "Configure Java" (introduced in the previous version) is now required to set the security level, or create the exclusion list.

 Version 1.7.40: Java now inserts several entries into the Start Menu.